adamrunner/adamrunner.github.io/_posts/2016-03-26-iot-microservices-and-you.md

 ### Planning/Design

-In thinking down that road, I realized that I was muddling the concerns in the sensor at that point.
+In thinking down that road, I realized that I was muddling the concerns in the sensor module at that point.
 It was responsible for gathering the data, *and* sending the data out to be stored elsewhere.
-I wanted to introduce more functionality, and gather the outside temperature also, and the waters got muddied further with the fact that I wanted to rely on an already existing API to gather the outdoor temperature information.
+I was hitting a roadblock with wanting to introduce even more functionality by gathering outside temperature data from a web service.

+I realized this small sensor module should just have one single responsibility, gathering the indoor temperature of my apartment.
+Other data points should come from other nodes, sensors, or even external services.

-I wanted to use [Forecast.IO](https://developer.forecast.io/) for gathering the outdoor temperature; because why would I need to re-invent that wheel.
+I wanted to use [Forecast.IO](https://developer.forecast.io/) for gathering the outdoor temperature; because re-inventing the wheel of gathering the outdoor temperature seemed silly.
 Also by using an external weather source I can assume that the data is _reasonably_ accurate, and is isolated from adverse environmental affects.
 Whereas if I was attempting to do this on my own, there could be other factors (gathering temperature too close to the house, or in direct sunlight, etc) that could affect my readings.

 Forecast.IO exposed a simple JSON API, and was free up to 1000 calls / day.
 It definitely seemed to fit the bill for this project.